Rua76/Group-project/README.md

 2. **Game Rules**
    - **Group Size:**

-     - We design this game as a table for 9 - 12 people.
+     - We design this game as a table for 12 people.
 Since this is an offline game, the individual player will join in the game with remaining computer players.
      - Character Distribution:

-        9 Players: 3 Werewolves,  3 Special Villagers, 3 Normal Villagers

-       10 Players: 3 Werewolves,  3 Special Villagers, 4 Normal Villagers

-       11 Players: 3 Werewolves,  4 Special Villagers, 4 Normal Villagers

        12 Players: 4 Werewolves,  4 Special Villagers, 4 Normal Villagers
    - **Game Process:**